python/cpython/Doc/library/gettext.rst

    .. versionadded:: 3.8

-Note that GNU :program:`gettext` also defines a :func:`dcgettext` method, but this was deemed not useful and so it is currently unimplemented.
+Note that GNU :program:`gettext` also defines a :func:`!dcgettext` method, but this was deemed not useful and so it is currently unimplemented.

 Here's an example of typical usage for this API::